 Fix the Fells Featured

-Fix the Fells is a £5 million scheme to repair erosion scars which have developed over the years, and to make sure that these scars are prevented in the future.
+Fix the Fells is a partnership programme between the Lake District National Park, National Trust, Natural England, Nurture Lakeland, Friends of the Lake District and Cumbria County Council to repair erosion scars which have developed over the years, and to make sure that these scars are prevented in the future.

 The Lake District fells are enjoyed by millions of walkers every year but the high level paths can be surprisingly fragile and the sheer number of visitors leave a mark on the landscape.
 Over time grass is compacted by heavy foot traffic and dies.
 Heavy rainfall quickly washes away the exposed soil down the steep slopes into streams, rivers and eventually the lakes, where the increased amount of silt causes havoc for fish and other species.